0xNILADRI/Acer-Nitro5-Hackintosh-OC/README.md

 [![Preview](snap.png)](https://github.com/afkniladri/Acer-Nitro5-Hackintosh-OC/)

-# macOS 12 Beta 6 : Monterey
+# macOS 12 Beta 7 : Monterey

 The project was made from scratch with the help of [Opencore - Dortania Guide](https://dortania.github.io/OpenCore-Install-Guide/).
 A huge thanks to the awesome community for the documantation.

-`Opencore Version : 0.7.3`
+`Opencore Version : 0.7.4 Development Build (commit 1cb8490) `

 ## Contents